 The German Studies concentration considers the language, history, cultures, art, and philosophy of the German-speaking people.

-Students may also wish to explore two programs in Berlin: the Bard College system’s newest addition, Bard College Berlin and, for those with advanced language skills, the exchange program with the Humboldt-Universität in Berlin.
-The German Studies concentration may be effectively combined with one in cross-cultural relations, European studies, linguistics, literary studies, modern studies, or with another world language.
+The German Studies concentration may be effectively combined with one in cross-cultural relations, linguistics, literary studies, or another world language.

 Students with a concentration in german studies may enter into such fields as business, government, education, analysis, research, and advising.